NREL/WETOStack/_sources/software_dev/best_practices.md

 for git as well as GitHub features.

-The primary GitHub features are described next, and a typical sequence of events across these features is diagramed in the figure below.
+The primary GitHub features are described next, and a typical sequence of events across these features is diagrammed in the figure below.

 - [Actions](https://github.com/features/actions): This is a full-featured cloud computing environment that is typically used for automating software quality processes such as